hsuonsivu/hsupublic/3d-models/README.md

 Holder for wide filament rolls.
 Adapted from paperiteline.scad.
 No supports needed.

+Current version makes narrower version for normal filament rolls, and provides attachments for tronxy and ankermake printers.

 ![Wide filament holder in Openscad.](filamentholderwide.png)

 ### polarbeltclip.scad

 spare for polar belt for pulse measurement.
-There are multiple versions of this belt clips, this only supports one of them.
+There are multiple versions of this belt, this only supports one of them.
 No supports needed.

 ![Polar belt clip in Openscad.](polarbeltclip.png)